Schizophrenia in Children

-Keep all appointments with your child’s healthcare provider.
+Keep all appointments with your child’s healthcare provider and educational team.
 Talk with your child’s provider about referring your child to a psychiatrist with experience evaluating and treating children with schizophrenia.

 Talk with your child’s healthcare provider about other providers who will be involved in your child’s care.
-Your child may get care from a team that may include experts like psychiatrists, counselors, therapists, psychologists, and social workers.
-Your child’s care team will depend on his or her needs and how serious the schizophrenia is.
+Your child may get care from a team that may include experts like psychiatrists, counselors, therapists, school psychologists, teachers, and social workers.
+Your child’s care team will depend on their needs and how serious the schizophrenia is.

-Tell others about your child’s schizophrenia.
+Tell others who need to know about your child’s schizophrenia.
 Work with your child’s healthcare provider and school to develop a treatment plan.